 Blocking comes in a variety of shapes, each one with its own pro’s and con’s.
 You have wet, spray, and steam blocking.
 To prevent this article from being to long, each method has its own page:

 If you don’t know which method is suitable for your item, consider the following:

-- You can wetblock every fiber.
+- You can wet block every fibre.

-So after blocking (or making anything handmade in general) you want to take good care of your piece.
+So after blocking (or making anything handmade in general), you want to take good care of your piece.
 There are a few things you might consider:

 - Use a colour catcher.
 It doesn’t happen often, but sometimes your yarns will run.
 Especially when you use lighter and darker colours right next to each other, there’s a small chance of colour bleeds.
 To prevent this, you can add a colour catcher to your laundry.
 It’s good practice for washing anything handmade really!

 - When you wash your work, wash it by hand.
 It’s the least agitating for your yarn.
 If you don’t have the possibility to do so, choose the most gentle cycle on your machine (often wool wash) and prevent high temperatures.
-Acrylic can be washed on a regular low temperature cycle though.
+Acrylic can be washed on a regular low-temperature cycle though.

 - Let it dry naturally.
 Don’t put it in the dryer!
 It’s bad for most yarns, but also undoes a lot of your blocking work.
-Let it dry flat, ‘iron’ it a in shape with your hands and do not leave it in direct sunlight to prevent fading colours.
+Let it dry flat, ‘iron’ it in shape with your hands and do not leave it in direct sunlight to prevent fading colours.